- Why are evaluations being conducted online this year?

 - Do course evaluation answers affect a student's grade?

-- I am a teacher or department head.
-How do I check course evaluation results?
+- How do I check course evaluation results?

 Computer Resources & Information Technologies: Online Course Evaluations